DavidKwon91/MathematicsBehindAlgorithms/AUROC/AUROC.md

   return(dummy)
 }

-#This auc function is not created by my own.
+#This auc function is from below link.
 #Refer to
 #https://mbq.me/blog/augh-roc/
 #a little changes is applied into the codes from above link